MDG Technology patterns for common EA use cases

 Implementation notes

-- Define the relationships (both constraints and quick linkers)
+- Define the relationships — both the validation constraints and the Quick Linkers.

-- Validate against your standards; iterate on the tagged value definitions
+- Validate against your standards, then iterate on the tagged value definitions.

-- Run a model validation rule to ensure all elements of a type have the required tagged values populated
+- Run a model validation rule to confirm every element of a type has its required tagged values populated.

-- Use Quick Linker to spot missing relationships (if an application appears in your portfolio but has no “realises” relationship to a capability, it’s an integrity issue)
+- Use Quick Linker to spot missing relationships — an application that sits in the portfolio with no

 Start with one pattern.
 Master it.
 Then add the others.